pulibrary/allsearch_api/docs/best-bets.md

 We use the following architecture to make these best bets searchable in allsearch-api.

+### Updating Best Data
+Data in the spreadsheet can be updated by following these [instructions](https://pul-confluence.atlassian.net/wiki/spaces/IT/pages/104300604/All-Search+Best+Bets).

 #### Indexing architecture

 The AllSearch API's searchable list of best bets is created